 - Collect and analyse evidence and experience on the role of social economy and social enterprises in the implementation of the European Pillar of Social Rights,

-- Advise on actions to boost the role of social economy and social enterprises on the international agendas especially how they could be an instrument fostering neighbouring, development or economic diplomacy.
+- Advise on actions to boost the role of social economy and social enterprises on the international agendas especially how they could be an instrument fostering neighboring, development or economic diplomacy.

-- Propose ideas on how to best incorporate social economy and social enterprise issues in forthcoming UN Member State’s policies, programs and projets.
+- Propose ideas on how to best incorporate social economy and social enterprise issues in forthcoming UN Member State’s policies, programs and projects.